-If you’ve never had the pleasure of tasting Korean barbecue sauce, you don’t know what you’re missing!
-Our homemade Korean BBQ sauce is easy to make and is a delightful change from traditional American BBQ sauces.
+If you’ve never had the pleasure of tasting Korean BBQ sauce, you don’t know what you’re missing!
+Our homemade Korean barbecue sauce is easy to make and is a delightful change from traditional American BBQ sauces.

 Gochugaru (Korean chili flakes) gives this savory Korean BBQ sauce its flavorful heat.
 The best part is that you can control just how much heat you want in your sauce.